Tradition & Opulence: Easter in Imperial Russia

 Twenty Treasures from the Museum of Russian Icons

-This full-color catalog highlights 20 icons from the permanent collection of the Museum of Russian Icons including the recently acquired Royal Doors and the Festival Row.
-Essays by Dr. Oleg Tarasov, Pamela Sacks and Dr. Simon Morsink provide insight into Russian culture, the Museum’s founder Gordon Lankton and the history of icon painting.
-Soft cover, 80 pages, 20 full-color pages, 10.25″ H x 7.25″ W. Pricing: Members $18, Nonmembers $19.99
+This full-color catalog highlights 20 icons from the permanent collection of the Museum of Russian Icons, including the Royal Doors and Festival Row.
+Essays by Dr. Oleg Tarasov, Pamela Sacks, and Dr. Simon Morsink provide insight into Russian culture, the Museum’s founder Gordon Lankton, and the history of icon painting.
+Softcover, 80 pages, 20 full-color pages, 10.25″ H x 7.25″ W. Pricing: Members $18 + shipping, Nonmembers $19.99 + shipping.

 THE TEA ROOM

 During your visit, enjoy a break in the Museum’s Tea Room, located on our Lower Level.
-Relax and recharge amid a selection of traditional Russian tea urns called samovars and other decorative objects from the Museum’s collection.
-Further immerse yourself in Russian culture by tasting a variety of beverages, such as Kusmi Tea’s exclusive blends.
+First, relax and recharge amid a selection of traditional Russian tea urns, or samovars, and other decorative objects from the Museum’s collection.
+Then, further immerse yourself in Russian culture by tasting a variety of beverages, such as Kusmi Tea’s exclusive blends.